Juanvillar07/Juanvillar07/README.md

 - 📫 How to reach me: **jvillar747@gmail.com**

-- ⚡ What I like to do: I like so much reading, basketball, futbol, astronomy ...and coding of course**
+- ⚡ What I like to do: I like so much reading, basketball, soccer, astronomy ...and coding of course**

 <h3 align="center">Connect with me:</h3>
 <div align="center">